Shopify/toxiproxy/README.md

  - **DELETE /proxies/{proxy}/toxics/{toxic}** - Remove an active toxic
  - **POST /reset** - Enable all proxies and remove all active toxics
  - **GET /version** - Returns the server version number

+#### Populating Proxies

+Proxies can be added and configured in bulk using the `/populate` endpoint.
+This is done by passing an json array of proxies to toxiproxy.
+If a proxy with the same name already exists, it will be compared to the new proxy and replaced if the `upstream` and `listen` address don't match.

+A `/populate` call can be included for example at application start to ensure all required proxies exist.
+It is safe to make this call several times, since proxies will be untouched as long as their fields are consistent with the new data.

 ### CLI Example